Community Council Rules of Order and Procedure

 The council will prepare a timeline for the school year that includes due dates for all required reporting and other activities/tasks that the council agrees to assume or participate in.
 The timeline will assist in preparation of agendas to be sure the council accomplishes their work in a timely manner.

-Meetings shall be conducted and action taken according to very simplified rules of parliamentary procedure as required in 53A-1a-108.1(9)(i).
-Items on the agenda take priority over other discussions coming before the council.
-Action of the council will be taken by motions and voting.
-The motions and voting are recorded in the minutes.
+Meetings shall be conducted and action taken according to very simplified rules of parliamentary procedure as required in 53G-7-1203(10).
+Council actions will be taken by motions and voting with votes and motions recorded in the minutes.